oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-04-presets.md

 It MAY contain any number of tests.
 Two presets MAY overlap.
 The content of a preset MAY vary in different CSAF versions.
-A CSAF validator MUST support every official preset that solely include tests that are implemented by the CSAF validator.
+A CSAF validator SHALL support every official preset that solely include tests that are implemented by the CSAF validator.
 A CSAF validator MAY provide or support additional presets.
-A CSAF validator MUST implement all tests for any supported preset.
+A CSAF validator SHALL implement all tests for any supported preset.

 Names of presets not defined in this CSAF standard SHALL have the following prefix before their name: